 As the name suggests, the test helps to check the performance of the app at its maximum load, as it is designed for.
 In simple words, load testing is a type of performance testing that triggers an actual load on any software, application, or website.

 The test is designed to break the system by subjecting it to tremendous resource weight, so different parts of the same are overwhelmed.

 JMeter has attained a level of significance over the years due to its apt performance and reliability.
 Stefano Mazzocchi of Apache Software was the first to develop it.
 It is a Java-based application for desktops and makes use of Swing graphical API.
 Hence it can be used in any environment like Linux, Windows, Mac, etc.

-It was originally developed with a view for testing the performance of Apache JServ which is now known as the Apache Tomcat project.
-Apache later redesigned JMeter for enhancing the Graphical User Interface and addition of other functional capabilities.
-Apache JMeter 3.1 is the current version which is also available in the market although there are many more new additions to be added to in the future.
+It was developed initially with a view to testing the performance of Apache JServ, which is now known as the Apache Tomcat project.
+Apache later redesigned JMeter to enhance the Graphical User Interface and addition of other functional capabilities.
+Apache JMeter 3.1 is the current version which is also available in the market, although there are many more new additions to be added in the future.